DavidKhanTech/WeatherX/README.md

 https://IWillAddThisWeatherXLinkLater.com/placeholder

 # Project Description

+WeatherX is the best way to shop effortlessly for your real everyday weather.

-WeatherX is a weather fashion app that shows you the weather based on your location and recommends stylish clothes for you to wear according to the temperature outside.
-You will never have to worry about what to wear!
+WeatherX not only shows you the weather but recommends the hottest styles for you to wear based on your real environment.

+WeatherX can potentially be a new way for companies to advertise

+WeatherX is at the beginning is currently concept stage of an app with great potential and is accepting angel investors.

 # API and Data Sample

 Geolocation API

 OpenWeatherMap API